Skip to content

 3. Restrict Google Play Downloads #

-Google Play parental controls can filter apps by content rating:
+Google Play content restrictions can filter downloads and purchases by maturity rating:

-- Open Settings > Family > Parental controls.
+3. Open Settings > Family > Content restrictions.

 4. Use Digital Wellbeing as a Speed Bump #